On the 6: Singles

-"If You Had My Love" (Lopez' debut single) was released as the lead single from On the 6 on May 4, 1999.
+"If You Had My Love", Lopez's debut single, was released as the lead single from On the 6 on May 4, 1999.
 Produced by Rodney Jerkins, LaShawn Daniels, Fred Jenkins III and Cory Rooney, the single was an instant hit (reaching number one in the United States).
 It was also an international success, reaching number one in Australia, New Zealand, Finland and other countries; it reached the top ten in over ten countries.
 Reflecting on the song's success in the United States, Lopez said "Still I think about that and still it's like wow, my first record I ever did went to No. 1.
 It's just an overwhelming feeling...
 This is a very special thing."
 A music video for the song, directed by Paul Hunter, caused a stir for its theme of voyeurism and became a fixture on the music video channel MTV.
 It was well received by critics, with Entertainment Weekly grading it A-minus.
 "No Me Ames" (with Marc Anthony) was the album's second single.
 Though it appeared as a B-side single to "If You Had My Love", both songs were promoted to radio ("If You Had My Love" to English-language stations and "No Me Ames" to Spanish-language stations) and "No Me Ames" reached #1 on Billboard's Hot Latin Songs chart.